ddnet/ddnet-web/www/_posts/2022-07-30-amd-beta-opengl-crash.markdown

 > (notice you HAVE to include the ")

 For non-Steam version you can edit the %appdata%\DDNet\settings_ddnet.cfg or %appdata%\Teeworlds\settings_ddnet.cfg and add a line with `gfx_backend Vulkan`, then start client.

+Update on 2022-12-17: The new stable driver has fixed this issue, there is currently no beta driver.
+So just update to the latest driver for a fix.